nek1987/litellm-agent-platform/README.md

 # LiteLLM Agent Platform

-A control plane for **managed agents** running on a [LiteLLM](https://github.com/BerriAI/litellm) proxy.
+A control plane for **managed agents** running on a [LiteLLM](https://github.com/BerriAI/litellm) AI Gateway.
 Create agents, spawn sandboxed sessions, watch them stream events back.

 Each agent is `(harness, repo)` — e.g. opencode + your monorepo.
 Spawning a session boots a fresh Fargate task running that harness against that repo.
 The proxy owns the lifecycle.
 This UI talks to it.